freeradical13/freeradical13.github.io/index.md

 ### Prokaryotes

 [Prokaryotes][] are composed of a phospholipid bilayer cell membrane.
 In most prokaryotes, this membrane is surrounded by a stronger, [peptidoglycan cell wall][].
-Everything inside the cell membrane of a prokaryote floats in an aqueous solution called the cytoplasm (or the intracellular matrix).
-The cytoplasm includes an area called the nucleoid which contains the DNA, generally arranged into plasmids.
+The cytoplasm includes an area called the [nucleoid][] which contains the DNA, generally arranged into plasmids.
 Prokaryotes may have flagella used for locomotion and sensing.

-Prokaryotes may have pili which are shorter than flagella and also help with locomotion.
+Prokaryotes may have [pili][] or [fimbriae][] which are shorter than flagella and also help with locomotion.

 #### Bacteria